elahrvivaz/geomesa/docs/user/hbase/usage.rst

 ``geomesa.query.timeout``              String  The max time a query will be allowed to run before being killed.
 The
-                                               timeout is specified as a duration, e.g. ``1 minute`` or ``60 seconds`` ``geomesa.query.threads``              Integer The number of threads to use per query ``geomesa.query.loose-bounding-box``   Boolean Use loose bounding boxes - queries will be faster but may return extraneous results
+                                               timeout is specified as a duration, e.g. ``1 minute`` or ``60 seconds`` ``geomesa.query.threads``              Integer The number of threads to use per query ``hbase.coprocessor.threads``          Integer The number of HBase RPC threads to use per coprocessor query ``geomesa.query.loose-bounding-box``   Boolean Use loose bounding boxes - queries will be faster but may return extraneous results
 ``hbase.ranges.max-per-extended-scan`` Integer The max number of ranges used for each extended scan ``geomesa.stats.generate``             Boolean Toggle collection of statistics (currently not implemented)